 Owen’s methods were long questioned by other eSports teams, but to this point concerns have largely been attributed to envy.

 L.A.
 Lightning has won the Kraken IV cup the last three seasons, a result Owen had said was simply the result of selecting the best, treating them the best, and training the hardest.
 Lightning team members live on five floors of Owen’s residential tower in Beverly Hills, and are famously pampered.
-According to one former team member, the plumbing water is Evian, the food is prepared and served by a team of Michelin-starred executive chefs, and the suites are largely decorated with objects constructed from precious metals.
+According to one former team member, the plumbing water is Evian, the food is prepared and served by a team of Michelin-starred executive chefs, and the suites are largely decorated with gold and platinum furniture.